garawalid/Combine/readme.md

 We propose this two types because distributed computation (`Map Reduce framework`)  is slow in the case of small data.
 You can read more about the topic [here](https://databricks.com/blog/2018/05/03/benchmarking-apache-spark-on-a-single-node-machine.html) and [here](http://dorianbg.blogspot.com/2017/08/spark-vs-pandas-benchmark-why-you.html).

-Batch layer contains a set of methods (data transformations) based on some bossiness logic that ready to be used.
+Batch layer contains a set of methods (data transformations) based on some business logic that ready to be used.
 We propose two type of methods:
-- useful functions like read, write data from the external sources (`utils_distributed.py` or `utils_inmemory.py`)
+- Useful functions like read, write data from the external sources (`utils_distributed.py` or `utils_inmemory.py`)
-- generic business functions such as checking if a `client_id` in the database.
+- Generic business functions such as checking if a `client_id` is an old client.
 This methods can be in two modes, the distributed one which is based on [Spark](https://spark.apache.org/), and the in-memory that is based on [Pandas](https://pandas.pydata.org/).

 **Streaming layer:** This layer can transform data in real time and forward the result to the serving layer.

-**Serving layer:** This layer forwards the data to Data Warehouse or any other data store.
+**Serving layer:** This layer forwards the data to a Data Warehouse or any other data store.
 ![](doc/src/layers.png)

-**Pipeline:** We define a pipeline as container that covers the `consume layer` , `batch layer` or `streaming layer` and `serving layer`.
+**Pipeline:** We define a pipeline as a container that covers the `consume layer`, `batch layer` or `streaming layer` and `serving layer`.

 A pipeline can be either in-memory or distributed.
 Also, it's custom for each source.
 In fact, each pipeline contains custom transformations for that data.

-We present an abstract pipeline in `pipeline.py`
+We present an abstract model of the pipeline in `pipeline.py`

 - `run()`: Execute the pipeline.
 - `_connect()`: Fetch data from source and save it in the Data Lake.
 This method belongs to **consume layer**
-- `_preprocess()`: Run some preprocess tasks like checking the quality of data.
+- `_preprocess()`: Run some preprocessing tasks like checking the quality of data.
 This method belongs to **consume layer** as well.
 - `_process()`: Contains some data transformations.
 It belongs to either **batch layer** or **streaming layer**.
 - `_postprocess()`: Collecting some metadata about the pipeline which is useful for debug and monitoring.
 It belongs to either **batch layer** or **streaming layer**.
 - `_save()`: Forward the result to data storage.
 This method belongs to **serving layer**

 For each pipeline, we need to save a configuration in a database.
-This configuration can contains credentials to connect to API, sftp ,etc.
+This configuration can hold credentials to connect to API, sftp ,etc.
-Also, it can contains configuration of the some framework such as resource allocation is Spark.
+Also, it can contain configuration of the some framework such as resource allocation is Spark.
 Moreover, we can keep useful indicator to track the last data we fetched from a certain source.

 #### Technologies
-This is just a proposition of technologies, but it can be different.

 In **consume layer**, we propose a MongoDB database to save configuration.
 This useful because we are not limited to a fixed schema and we can change it whenever we want without impacting other pipelines.